 - Cook ditalini according to package directions.
 Rinse with cold water and drain.8 oz ditalini pasta

-- In a medium bowl, whisk together mayonnaise, sour cream, dijon mustard, lemon juice, garlic powder, cayenne, and bouillon powder until smooth.1¼ cup mayonnaise, ¼ cup sour cream, 2 tbsp dijon mustard, 2 tbsp fresh lemon juice, 1 tsp garlic powder, ½ tsp cayenne pepper, 1 tsp chicken bouillon powder
+- In a medium bowl, whisk together mayonnaise, sour cream, dijon mustard, lemon juice, garlic powder, cayenne, and bouillon powder until smooth.1¼ cup mayonnaise, ¼ cup sour cream, 2 tablespoon dijon mustard, 2 tablespoon fresh lemon juice, 1 teaspoon garlic powder, ½ teaspoon cayenne pepper, 1 teaspoon chicken bouillon powder

 - Add mayonnaise mixture to the pasta mixture and stir with a wooden spoon to combine.
 Toss in shredded chicken until well combined.
 Season with salt and pepper to taste.1½ cup cooked chicken breast, sea salt and cracked black pepper

 - Cover with plastic wrap or place in airtight container and chill in refrigerator for at least one hour or up to 24 hours before serving.